manticoresoftware/manticoresearch/manual/Searching/Options.md

 When a groupby query is executed, Manticore estimates the number of unique values of groupby attribute using secondary indexes.
 If that number is greater than the threshold, pseudo sharding is disabled in order to increase accuracy of count() and aggregates.
-Loss of accuracy may occur because pseudo sharding runs queries in several threads, each thread getting max_matches groups which are merged later.
-If there are a lot of unique groupby values, each thread may get its own set of groups, and groups present in other threads may not make it to max_matches.
-This may be avoided by increasing max_matches, but increasing max_matches with pseudo_sharding enabled leads to increased memory consumption.
+Loss of accuracy may occur because pseudo sharding runs queries in several threads, each thread getting `max_matches` groups which are merged later.
+If there are a lot of unique groupby values, each thread may get its own set of groups, and groups present in other threads may not make it to `max_matches`.
+This may be avoided by increasing `max_matches`, but increasing `max_matches` with pseudo_sharding enabled leads to increased memory consumption.

+Setting `disable_ps_threshold` to a value significantly higher than the default may result in disabling pseudo sharding when you have way too many unique values.
+The more unique values you have the higher is the chance of getting inaccurate results in case one of the pseudo shards just doesn't return a group at all, because after sorting it appears to be on a place greater than the `max_matches` limit.

+If `disable_ps_threshold` is set too low, you'll disable pseudo sharding too early and the performance will be suboptimal.

-See also [max_matches_increase_threshold](../Searching/Options.md#max_matches_increase_threshold), which can affect the behavior of the max_matches option.
+See also [max_matches_increase_threshold](../Searching/Options.md#max_matches_increase_threshold), which can affect the behavior of the `max_matches` option.

 ### expand_keywords
 `0` or `1` (`0` by default).
 Expands keywords with exact forms and/or stars when possible.
 Refer to [expand_keywords](../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#expand_keywords) for more details.